-When you first start prepping, choosing the best emergency food for a particular type of emergency or survival situation can be a little challenging.
+When you first start prepping, choosing the best food for a particular emergency or survival situation can be a little challenging.
 Following is a basic rundown of the best emergency food to fit a specific emergency.
 The bulk of my survival food stash is dry staples that I’ve packaged myself, but there are good reasons to store other types of food.

 The Best Emergency Food